-Certain information with respect to the nominees for election at the Meeting, as well as each of the other directors, is set forth below, including their names, ages, a brief description of their recent business experience, including present occupations and employment, certain directorships that each person holds and the year in which each person became a director of the Company.
+Certain information with respect to the nominees for election at the Annual Meeting, as well as each of the other directors, is set forth below, including their names, ages, a brief description of their recent business experience, including present occupations and employment, certain directorships that each person holds and the year in which each person became a director of the Company.
 The nominees currently serve as directors of the Company.

-Each of Mr. Marshall Brozost and Mr. Samuel L. Katz has been nominated for election as a Class I director of PNNT for a three-year term expiring in 2023.
+Each of Mr. Marshall Brozost and Mr. Samuel L. Katz has been nominated for election as a Class I director of PNNT for a three-year term expiring at the annual meeting of stockholders in 2026.
 Neither Mr. Brozost nor Mr. Katz is being proposed for election pursuant to any agreement or understanding between either Mr. Brozost or Mr. Katz and the Company.

-Name, Address and Age(1) Position(s) held with Company Company, Term of Office and Length of Time Served Principal Occupation(s) During, at least, the Past 5 Years Number of Companies in Fund Complex Overseen by Director Other Directorships Held by Director or Nominee for Director During the Past 5 Years(2) Independent Directors Adam K. Bernstein (56) Director PNNT - Class II Director since February 2007; Term expires 2021 President of The Bernstein Companies, a Washington, D.Cbased real estate investment and development firm, since 1995 and President and Chief Executive Officer of Consortium Atlantic Realty Trust, Inc., a private real estate investment trust operating in the Mid-Atlantic region, from 2006.
-Also, Mr. Bernstein has served on the Board of Overseers of the School of Arts and Sciences at the University of Pennsylvania since 2012.
-Two None Marshall Brozost (52) Director Nominee PNNT - Class I Director since February 2007; Term expires, if elected, 2023 Partner at Orrick, Herrington & Sutcliffe LLP, where he practices in the real estate and private equity groups, since July 2016.
-Prior to Orrick, Herrington & Sutcliffe LLP Mr. Brozost practiced law at Schulte Roth & Zabel from May 2012 to July 2016 and at Dewey & LeBoeuf LLP from 2005 to 2012.
-Two None Jeffrey Flug (57) Director PNNT - Class II Director since February 2007; Term expires 2021 Mr. Flug was President of Union Square Hospitality Group, an exclusive chain of restaurants, from 2009 to June 2015.
+Name, Address and Age (1) Position(s) held with Company Company, Term of Office and Length of Time Served Principal Occupation(s) During, at least, the Past 5 Years Companies in Fund Complex Overseen by Director Held by Director or Nominee for Director During the Past 5 Years (2) Independent Directors Adam K. Bernstein (59) Director PNNT - Class II Director since February 2007; Term expires 2024 President of The Bernstein Companies, a Washington, D.Cbased real estate investment and development firm, since 1995 and President and Chief Executive Officer of Consortium Atlantic Realty Trust, Inc., a private real estate investment trust operating in the Mid-Atlantic region, from 2006.
+Also, Mr. Bernstein has served on the Board of Overseers of the School of Arts and Sciences at the University of Pennsylvania since 2012 and the Board of Trustees of the School of Arts and Sciences at the University of Pennsylvania since 2018.
+Two Advisory Board Member of University Research Corporation since 2020 Marshall Brozost (55) Director Nominee PNNT - Class I Director since February 2007; Term expires, if elected, 2026 Partner at McDermott Will & Emery LLP, where he practices in the real estate and private equity groups, since April 2022.
+Prior to McDermott Will & Emery LLP, Mr. Brozost practiced law at Orrick, Herrington & Sutcliffe LLP, from July 2016 to April 2022, at Schulte Roth & Zabel LLP from May 2012 to July 2016 and at Dewey & LeBoeuf LLP from 2005 to 2012.
+Two None Jeffrey Flug (60) Director PNNT - Class II Director since February 2007; Term expires 2024 Mr. Flug was President of Union Square Hospitality Group, an exclusive chain of restaurants, from 2009 to June 2015.
 Mr. Flug served as Chief Executive Officer and Executive Director of Millennium Promise Alliance, Inc., a non-profit organization whose mission is to eradicate extreme global poverty, from 2006 to 2008.
 From 2000 to 2006, Mr. Flug was a Managing Director and Head of North American Institutional Sales at JP Morgan's Investment Bank.
-Two Director of Shake Shack Inc., since September 2014; Sears Hometown and Outlet Stores, Inc., from October 2012 to September 2015.
-6
+Two Director of Shake Shack Inc., since September 2014; Tender Greens, a private company, since 2015; Sears Hometown and Outlet Stores, Inc., from October 2012 to September 2015.
+7